cotes2020/jekyll-theme-chirpy/_posts/2024-10-29-score-functions.md

 {:.prompt-info}

 #### Equations of Motion {#eqns_of_motion}
 $\mathcal L$ does not yet tell us how a particle would behave in the field.
 It only creates a new field by mixing and matching components of the field and particle together.
-To find the equations of motion we have to apply the Euler Lagrange equation which is a stationary point (i.e. least) of the action.
-We are trying to find a unique $\phi$ such that the action is stationary (i.e. minimized):
+To find the equations of motion we have to apply the Euler Lagrange equations.
+Euler Lagrange finds a unique $\phi$ such that the action is stationary (i.e. minimized):

 $$
 \begin{gather*}